Can Business Education and the Business Schools Advance Sustainability and the Common Good?

 Preface: Still Chasing the Dream!

-If, like me, you are interested in bigger questions, like the ones noted below, then, this paper should be of interest to you.
+If, you, like me, are also interested in bigger questions, like the ones noted below, then, this paper should be of interest to you.

 What is education?
 What is knowledge?
 What is wisdom?
 What is a university?
 What is the source of true happiness and wellbeing?
 What is the good life?
 What is the purpose of economic life?
 What does it mean to be a human being living on a spaceship with finite resources?
 Is “sustainability” a buzz word?
 Is it simply in fashion to talk about a sustainable future, a sustainable education?
 How can the global financial system become more responsive and just?
 What paths can be recommended to shift the current destructive global political-economic order from one of unrestrained economic growth, profit maximisation and cost minimisation, targets and bonuses to one that embraces material wealth creation, yet also preserves and enhances social and ecological well-being and increases human happiness and contentment?
 How should we deal with individual and institutionalized greed?
 What are the requirements of a virtuous economy?
 What role should universities play in building an integrity-based model of business education?
 What should be the role of the youth?
 How might the training of young executives be directed with the intention of supplying insights into the nature of globalisation from its economic, technological and spiritual perspectives, to build supporting relationships among the participants that will lead toward action for the common good within their chosen careers?
 What needs to happen next for sustainability to become more integrated into the ethos of business schools?
 What distinct roles should students, business leaders and business schools themselves take in advancing this trend?
 Who is leading this agenda and what elements of best practice can be shared from their example?